acarl005/generatorics/README.md

 # Generatorics

-### A combinatorics library for JavaScript utilizing ES2015 generators.
+### An efficient combinatorics library for JavaScript utilizing ES2015 generators.
 Generate combinations, permutations, and power sets of arrays or strings.

 - Node
 ```